Author’s Note: This post was updated on March 13, 2023, with updated data, resources, and templates for you to use.

 Advertising on LinkedIn centers on competition between advertisers for a target audience.
-If you want to go after a high-demand audience, you will pay more for your campaign.
-There are two reasons for this: the audience’s perceived value, along with the the number of competitors for their attention.
+If you want to go after a high-demand audience, you will pay more for your advertising campaign.
+There are two reasons for this: the audience’s perceived value, along with the number of competitors for their attention.

 Of course, the amount of your bid also influences your LinkedIn Ads cost.
 Though you will never pay higher than your bid amount, you will pay some percentage of it.
-This occurs because LinkedIn’s advertising auctions requires the winner to pay one cent more than the runner-up bid.
+This occurs because LinkedIn’s advertising auctions require the winner to pay one cent more than the runner-up bid.

 Ad Relevance Scores

 The relevance and value of your ad plays a huge factor in your LinkedIn Ads cost.
-If you achieve a high score in regards to relevance, your expenses will actually decrease.
-This occurs because LinkedIn actively wants to provide engaging ad content to its users.
+If you achieve a high score in regards to ad relevance, your expenses will actually decrease.
+This occurs because LinkedIn actively wants to provide engaging content to its users.

 Your Budget and Bidding Options